 It doesn’t take much to imagine the sound of lobsters being cracked, oysters being shucked, local politicos hashing out deals and shoppers taking a break inside Gage & Tollner, the storied and iconic restaurant that operated in Downtown Brooklyn from 1892 to 2004.

 Unobtrusively tucked into what is now Fulton Mall, 372-374 Fulton Street is a rarity — an intact restaurant interior from the grand and gilded period of the 1890s.
-The splendor of its chambers managed to survive the ups and downs of the area around it in large part because of its unusual status as one of only eight interior landmarks in Brooklyn and only 117 in New York City.
+The splendor of its chambers managed to survive the ups and downs of the area around it in large part because of its unusual status as one of only seven interior landmarks in Brooklyn and only 117 in New York City.

 Designated by the New York Landmarks Commission in 1975 for its importance in capturing the “atmosphere of the Gay Nineties,” the space is also one of only a handful of restaurants or bars designated in the city, and the only one outside Manhattan.
 This places the interior in the select company of such iconic spaces as the Rainbow Room and the Four Seasons.